jasonkneen/RESTe/readme.md

 or
 * [Download the latest version](https://github.com/jasonkneen/reste) and place in your project (lib folder for Alloy).

-Wherever you want to initialise the API interface, put this:-
+Wherever you want to initialise the API interface, put this (ideally this should go in your alloy.js or index.js file):-

 ```javascript
 var reste = require("reste");